Ranked: 54 retro dishes we think deserve a comeback

 circlePS/Shutterstock

-Old-school though they may be, we don’t think that grape jelly meatballs should be confined to the 1970s.
-To make these tempting appetisers, cocktail-sized meatballs (use shop-bought or make your own) are slow-cooked in a sticky grape jam and chilli sauce mix.
+Old-school though they may be, grape jelly meatballs shouldn't be confined to the 1970s.
+To make these tempting appetisers, cocktail-sized meatballs (use shop-bought or make your own) are slow cooked in a sticky grape jam and chilli sauce mix.
 You could also add a pinch of paprika for added smokiness, if you fancy it.

 <p>Valkyrielynn/Shutterstock</p>